ibm-mas/ansible-devops/ibm/mas_devops/roles/cp4d/README.md

 - Default: None

 ### cpd_primary_storage_class
 Primary storage class for Cloud Pak for Data.
+For more details please read the [Storage Considerations for IBM Cloud Pak for Data](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.6.x?topic=planning-storage-considerations).
+According to the mentioned documentation, Cloud Pak for Data uses the following access modes for storage classes:
+ - RWX file storage: ocs-storagecluster-cephfs
+ - RWX file storage: ibmc-file-gold-gid

 - **Required** if one of the known supported storage classes is not installed in the cluster.
 - Environment Variable: `CPD_PRIMARY_STORAGE_CLASS`
 - Default Value: `ibmc-file-gold-gid`, `ocs-storagecluster-cephfs`, `azurefiles-premium` (if available)

 ### cpd_metadata_storage_class
 Storage class for the Cloud Pak for Data Zen meta database.
+This must support ReadWriteOnce (RWO access) access mode.

 - **Required** if one of the known supported storage classes is not installed in the cluster.
 - Environment Variable: `CPD_METADATA_STORAGE_CLASS`